MagicMirrorOrg/MagicMirror/README.md

 # MagicMirror V2
 This version of the Magic Mirror software focusses on a modular plugin system.
 Besides that, the Magic Mirror software now also uses [Electron](http://electron.atom.io/), so no more webserver or browser installs necessary.

 #WARNING: THIS VERSION IS IN A VERY EARLY STAGE.
 IT IS NOT COMPLETED YET.
 PLEASE USE THE MASTER BRANCH.

+<<<<<<< HEAD
 ##Usage
 1. Download the latest node version:
 `wget https://nodejs.org/dist/latest/node-v5.10.0-linux-armv6l.tar.gz` for Pi 1